telerik/fiddler-everywhere-docs/collaboration/saving-data.md

 # Saving Traffic in Fiddler Everywhere

 With Fiddler Everywhere, you can capture and generate data like HTTPS sessions, composed API requests, and rules.
-It's only natural that the application provides user interface options to save, organize and share the information so it can be quickly reused later.
+It's only natural that the application provides user interface options to save, organize and share the information so it can be reused later.
 This article covers the saving capabilities of Fiddler Everywhere as follows:

 - [Saving session's snapshots](#saving-sessions-snapshots)&mdash;Options to save single or multiple captured HTTPS sessions as local/cloud snapshots in the save **Sessions** tree.